Average liar count for degree-2 Frobenius pseudoprimes: Monier formula for degree- Frobenius pseudoprimes

 All elements of $R^{\times}$ have order dividing $p^{2r-2}(p^2-1)$.
 Hence the number of options for $\alpha$ is exactly $\gcd(p^2-1,n-1)-\gcd(p-1,n-1)$, and we divide by $2$ since the polynomial $f(x)\pmod{p^r}$ is symmetric in $\alpha$ and $\beta$. \end{proof}

-In order to capture the requirement that we have an even number of contributions from primes where $\jac{\Delta}{p} = -1$ when $r_i$ is odd, we anti-symmetrize with respect to these terms to obtain the formula for $L_2^+(n)$.
+In order to capture the requirement that we have an even number of contributions from primes where $\jac{\Delta}{p} = -1$ with $r_i$ odd, we anti-symmetrize with respect to these terms to obtain the formula for $L_2^+(n)$.